Sampling discretization in Orlicz spaces: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank Mario Ullrich for sharing the ideas that helped us to improve the original results in Theorem \ref{T-1sided}.

 The first named author was supported by the Marie Sklodowska-Curie grant 101109701.
-The second named author was supported by PID2020-114948GB-I00, 2021 SGR 00087, AP 14870758.
+The second named author was supported by PID2023-150984NB-I00, 2021 SGR 00087, AP 23488596.
 The research was also supported by the Spanish State Research Agency, through the Severo Ochoa and Mar\'ia de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M).
 The authors thanks CERCA Programme (Generalitat de Catalunya) for institutional support.
+The authors also would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Discretization and recovery in high-dimensional spaces, where work on this paper was partially undertaken.
+This work was supported by EPSRC grant EP/R014604/1.